teleport-network/documents/modules/XIBC/README.md

 * A set of sub-packets. each packet contains:
   * PortID
-    This port allow the contracts to know the receiver contract of a given packet.
+    This port allows the contracts to know the receiver contract of a given packet.
   * Data

 Contracts send custom application data to each other inside the `Data []byte` field of the XIBC sub-packet.
 Sub-packet data is completely opaque to XIBC handlers.
 The sender contract must encode their application-specific packet information into the Data field of packets.
 The receiver contract must decode that Data back to the original application data.